hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 ---

+### So this talk will be about

+* sustainability <!-- .element: class="fragment fade-in-then-semi-out" -->
+* familiar things <!-- .element: class="fragment fade-in-then-semi-out" -->
+* Git <!-- .element: class="fragment fade-in-then-semi-out" -->

+note:

+**sustainability**, for a bit

+It'll be about **familiar things**, that we keep using but we don't really know why

+Like the USB-stick, and like...

+**Git**, the version control system.

+---

 <!-- .slide: data-background-color="white" data-transition="none" -->

 <img data-src="img/logos/snic-sustainabilit.svg" width="60%" style="vertical-align: middle" class="no-background fragment"/>
 <img data-src="img/logos/git.png" width="30%" style="vertical-align: middle" class="no-background fragment"/>

 note:

-So, this talk will mainly be about Git, and about how long it will stick around.
-What does that have to do with sustainability, you ask?
-Don't worry, I'll get to that part.
-For now, let's just say I came here to talk about Git because the event logo (slide) and the Git logo (slide) are so alike.
+Actually, the event logo (slide) was what gave me the idea to talk about Git in the first place (slide).
+And if you don't see why, this will probably help: (slide)

 ---